"What if I give it all away?"

 • You sign an "assignment of rights" so that the State can take legal action to get funds you are entitled to.
 This may include: (1) going to court to get a support order against your spouse; or (2) going to probate court to argue that someone using your power of attorney took your money.

 • What if I made a transfer and can't get the money back?
 What can I do?
 Consult an attorney.
 The stakes are high.
 The person who signs the nursing home admissions agreement may get sued.
 However, many gifts have quite innocent explanations, were made for reasons that had nothing to do with Medicaid planning or were made to compensate someone for services provided, or low rent, or some other quite good reason.
 If you made a gift when living independently, within your means, in reasonably good health, for a darn good reason you can prove, even a major gift may ultimately get through if worst comes to the worst and you require long-term care and seek Medicaid assistance.
 But it's serious business and worth getting professional help to argue your case.
 By the same token, don't let the law paralyze you.
 Again -- if you act prudently, within your means, in light of your anticipated health needs, and make a gift for a good reason, NOT IN ORDER TO QUALIFY FOR MEDICAID, you should not be "punished."
+My article discusses this, but it's always best to get help from an attorney.
+The state sometimes walks all over you if there is no attorney involved.

-• Can I give money away to my kids and make sure I can still have access to it if I need it?
+• Can I give money away to my kids but be sure I can still have access to it if I need it?
 Do you know the old saying "you cannot have your cake and eat it too"?
 There are many ways a lawyer can help to reduce the risk that your kids will still have the money you give them if and when you need it, and that they will still choose to use it for your wants and needs, if and when you want them to.
 But there are no guarantees.
 There is no free lunch.
 If you choose to part with your estate early in order to "beat the look-back," be aware of the risks.
 It's your choice -- you can choose to take that risk if you care a lot about passing on your estate.
 Your children may have needs and you may want to help.
 You may not want your life savings to get used up on nursing home expenses when you worked so hard to save something for your family.
 But there is no free lunch-- no absolute guarantee that the money will be there when you want it -- at least not if you want to be sure that the funds won't still be counted as available to you when you apply for Medicaid.
 I discuss some of the options, and the pros and cons, in a different article, "Protecting Assets."

 DISCLAIMER: